petar-n-mce-ext/vscodeSettings/README.md

-# vs code config for vim mode
+# VS config for Vim mode

-line one
-line two
-line three
+Some base config and setting for VSCode Vim mode